Properties of the eigenmodes and quantum-chaotic scattering in a superconducting microwave Dirac billiard with threefold rotational symmetry: The Dirac billiard

 The positions of the resonances yield the resonance frequencies.
-Due to the degeneracies of doublet partners, finding them can be cumbersome or even impossible, because corresponding resonances overlap.
-To identify them and to classify them into singlets and doublets we employed a measurement method introduced in~\cite{Dembowski2003}, which is explained in the appendix.
-It relies on the feature that, when changing the relative phase between two ingoing signals of same amplitude, the position and shape of the singlets is basically not changed, whereas those of the doublets change considerably.
+Degeneracies of doublet partners generally are slightly lifted due to experimental imperfection.
+Consequently finding them can be cumbersome or even impossible, because corresponding resonances overlap.
+To identify them and to classify them into singlets and doublets we employed a measurement method introduced in~\cite{Dembowski2003} and illustrated in~\reffig{fig:sketch}.
+When changing the relative phase between the two ingoing signals, the position and shape of the singlets is basically not changed, whereas those of the doublets change considerably, the reason being that they are (nearly) degenerate.
+Thus a superposition of the associated wave functions (electric-field strength) is excited, whose phases differ~\cite{Zhang2021}.
+This feature has been used to identify all resonance frequencies in the region of the lower BE and below the DP using the measurements with no phase shifters and with phase shifters.
+In total 153 measurements were performed for the nine antenna groups, 36 with no power divider and phase shifter, 9 with power divider, and for 6 different relative phases $\Delta\phi$ with two types of phase shifters, namely for frequencies $f\in [13,18]$~GHz with a PE8252 and for $f\in[18,26.5]$~GHz with a P1507D; see~\reftab{tab:2}.

 Thereby, we were able to identify all resonance frequencies in the region of the lower BE and below the DP1.
-Even though the quality factor of the resonator was $Q>10^4$ we could not find all resonance frequencies in other region.
+Even though the quality factor of the resonator was $Q>10^4$ we could not find all resonance frequencies in other regions.